-Whenever I assumed responsibility for a new/additional area or department, I’d always try to hold a staff meeting(s) with all my people.
+Whenever I assumed responsibility for a new area or department, I’d always try to hold a staff meeting(s) as soon as feasibly possible with all my people.

-I believe it’s vitally important to set the stage, to put your personal stamp on the business, to let your people know how personally invested you are in them & the business.
+I believe it’s vitally important to set the stage, to put your personal stamp on the business, to let your people know how personally invested you are in them, our customers & the business.

-You want to ensure there is no doubt whatsoever regarding how you feel about them, your customers & the company as a whole.
+You want to ensure there is no doubt whatsoever regarding how you feel about what you consider to be important.
 You must take this stuff PERSONALLY & convey the fact that you will treat every staff member as a PERSON, not a number or a resource.

-If you want to be successful, you must view your role as more than just a job, just a bunch of functions you perform because they’re defined in the job description.
+If you want to be successful, you must view your role as more than just a job, just a bunch of functions you perform because they’re defined in some job description.

 When they’re able to see, hear & actually feel your passion about them, the customers & the company, then you’re already half the way there.